esoadamo/thesis/chapters/03 Profiles.md

 ### Hardware settings

 As mentioned above, both parents were provided with a laptop from work, while the kids received a single Windows laptop shared between them.
 Each family member also possesses an older, lower-to-mid-range Android smartphone (priced under 7,000 CZK).
 The family has purchased a single 8 TB external HDD as a backup solution for their most important data.
 Other than that, the family has one large-screen TV with Tizen OS.
-All devices are connected to a WiFi router with a single access point (AP) running.
+All devices are connected to a WiFi router with a single AP running.

 ### Software settings